Kyle Lowry: Personal life

 Lowry is married to Ayahna Cornish (2012), a fellow Philadelphia native.
 The couple met while attending Cardinal Dougherty High School together, where she too was a varsity basketball player.
 Cornish later played at Saint Joseph's University, where she was also named the best offensive player for two consecutive seasons.
 However, she suffered an ACL injury her junior year.
 The couple has two sons: Karter (born August 18, 2011) and Kameron (born July 15, 2015).

+In 2025, Lowry participated in the third Creator Classic, a golf event organized by the PGA Tour centered around golf influencers.

+On September 25, 2025, Amazon Prime Video hired Lowry to serve as an analyst, signing him to a multi-year contract.

+On July 7, 2026, Lowry and his wife Ayahna joined the Tempo as minority owners the same day Lowry officially retired.